wolfeidau/l7proxify/README.md

 This is service is designed to transparently proxy HTTPS traffic traversing a NAT host.
 It currently uses the SNI in the ClientHello msg of TLS request to proxy a connection to it's destination.

+Further reading on this idea is [squid-cache SSL Peek and Splice](http://wiki.squid-cache.org/Features/SslPeekAndSplice).

 # Background

 Check out my presentation [Build a proxy with Go](https://speakerdeck.com/wolfeidau/building-a-proxy-in-go) which I presented at the golang meetup in Melbourne, AU.